jeromekelleher/ercs/README.rst

 ******************

-On platforms that GSL is not available as part of the native packaging system (or we had to install GSL locally because of non-root access) there can be issues with finding the correct headers and libraries when compiling ``ercs``.
+On platforms that GSL is not available as part of the native packaging system (or GSL was installed locally because of non-root access) there can be issues with finding the correct headers and libraries when compiling ``ercs``.
 For example, on FreeBSD we get something like this::